jxareas/PolyLab-REST/jxelerate/README.md

 It includes classes and interfaces that can be utilized across various domains and applications.

 ## Documentation
 **_Jxelerate_** provides comprehensive documentation that details its features, components, and usage.
-The documentation is generated using Dokka and [available via Github Pages](https://jxareas.github.io/jx-core/).
+The documentation is generated using Dokka and [available via Github Pages](https://jxareas.github.io/jxelerate/).

 It serves as a valuable resource for understanding the library's simple capabilities and utilizing its functionalities effectively.

 ## Installation

-The `jx-core` module can be included in your Java project as a dependency.
+The `jxelerate` module can be included in your Java project as a dependency.
 You can add it to your project's build file using your preferred build tool (e.g., Maven, Gradle) by specifying the appropriate coordinates or repository.

 ## Usage

-To use the `jx-core` module in your Java project, follow these steps:
+To use the `jxelerate` module in your Java project, follow these steps:

 1. Add the module as a dependency in your project configuration.
 2. Import the required classes or interfaces into your code.
 3. Utilize the provided classes and interfaces based on your specific requirements.

-For detailed usage examples and API documentation, please refer to the documentation or code comments within the `jx-core` module.
+For detailed usage examples and API documentation, please refer to the documentation or code comments within the `jxelerate` module.

 ## Components